dward2/BME547/Assignments/final_image_processor.md

 virtual machine that exposes a well-crafted RESTful API that will implement the tasks needed by the client as described above and outlined here:

-* Accept images for uploading and storage in a persistent database
+* Accept images for uploading and storage in a persistent database and include a timestamp in the database for when the image was uploaded

 * Conduct the image processing methods on selected files as specified above (check out
-  [scikit-image](http://scikit-image.org/) to make your life easier on the image processing algorithms!).
+  [scikit-image](http://scikit-image.org/) to make your life easier on the image processing algorithms!) and store the processed image in the database along with a timestamp of when the processing took place

 * Communicate with and utilize a persistent database that will:
   + Store uploaded images and timestamps